Australian Baseball League (1989–1999): League history

 The final ABL Championship, held as a test event at the new Sydney Showground at Sydney Olympic Park, was taken in two games by the Gold Coast Cougars (who defeated the Sydney Storm), after the Adelaide Giants dominated the regular season.

 Decline and sale

 The ABL had a total running cost of $6 million by the later half of the 1990s, due to a lack of sponsorship and gate takings the league was only raising $4 million by the final season.
-Due to these mounting debts the Australian Baseball Federation sold off the rights to the league and Claxton Shield to Australian baseballer David Nilsson for a reported $5 million who replaced it with the International Baseball League of Australia, which in turn folded in 2002.
+Due to these mounting debts the Australian Baseball Federation sold off the rights to the league and Claxton Shield to Australian baseball player David Nilsson for a reported $5 million who replaced it with the International Baseball League of Australia, which in turn folded in 2002.

 Original clubs

 Over the ten years of the Australian Baseball League, a total of twelve franchise licences were issued; most seasons the ABL had a total of eight teams, but had as many as nine, and, for the final season, six.
 The founding eight teams of the Australian Baseball League were: